Stockflare/dynamodb-restore/README.md

 ## Usage
 ```
 usage: ./dynamodb-restore.rb [options]
-    -t, --table           DynamoDB Table to restore
+    -t, --table           DynamoDB Table to restore, defaults to ${TABLE_NAME}
     -b, --bucket          Bucket containing backup files, defaults to  ${BACKUP_FILE_BUCKET}
-    -f, --file            The file to restore, including any s3 folder paths
+    -f, --file            The file to restore, including any s3 folder paths, defaults to ${FILE}
-    -d, --decode          Decode the row data from Base64
     -k, --kinesis-stream  Kinesis Stream to process put requests, see lambda-dynamodb-put, defaults to ${KINESIS_STREAM}
-    -p, --partitions      The number of partitions / shards to use when sending to the Kinesis Stream, defaults to 10
+    -p, --partitions      The number of partitions to use when sending to the Kinesis Stream, defaults to 500
     -r, --region          Region for AWS API calls, defaults to ${AWS_REGION}
     --help                Display Help
     --version             print the version
 ```
+You will notice that all important parameters are defaulted from Environment variables.
+This is to allow for easy launching from the Amazon AWS ECS Container Service console.

 ## Cloudformation
 The provided Cloudformation will deploy a ECS Container Service Task Definition that can be launched to execute restores.
 This Cloudformation requires that the stacks for https://github.com/Stockflare/lambda-dynamodb-put and https://github.com/Stockflare/dynamodb-backup are already launched.